CMSgov/ab2d-sample-client-python/README.md

 If you want to:
 1. Start a job running against production
-1. Using base64 encoded credentials stored in `auth-credentials.base64`
+2. Use base64 encoded credentials stored in `auth-credentials.base64`
-1. And save all results for this job to the directory /opt/foo
+3. Save all results for this job to the directory /opt/foo

-Then run the following command:
+4. Filter for claims data updated before March 1, 2024 at 3:00 PM Eastern Time by running the following command:

-`python job-cli.py -prod --auth auth-credentials.base64 --directory /opt/foo --until 2020-03-01T15:00:00.000-05:00`
+`python job-cli.py -prod --auth auth-credentials.base64 --directory /opt/foo --until 2024-03-01T15:00:00.000-05:00`

 ## Install or verify python 3, pip, and required pip modules